CefasRepRes/QGIS_Training_Cefas/Module_1_Map_Creation_and_Visualisation/instructions.md

 ![image](https://user-images.githubusercontent.com/47147296/79883033-55e75a80-83eb-11ea-8505-9fb945f39ef8.png)

 ### 2.10.
 Extent overview
-To add an extent overview to the inset map firstly highlight Map2 in the Items window.
+To add an extent overview to the inset map firstly highlight Map 2 in the Items window.
 In the Item Properties find Overviews and add a new overview with the + sign and select Map frame to ‘Map 1’.
 You can change the symbology of the extent square by clicking Frame style --> Configure symbol --> Simple Fill.
 In Fill colour select ‘Transparent fill’ and in the Stroke style ‘Solid Line’.

 ![image](https://user-images.githubusercontent.com/47147296/79883235-921abb00-83eb-11ea-83c6-5269b9d64717.png)